-The GWAS of the DCCT contains 1.18 million candidate SNPs for 1304 patients, which is far less than the number of SNPs.
+The GWAS of the DCCT contains 1.18 million candidate SNPs for 1,304 patients, which is far less than the number of SNPs.
 An important statistical issue concerns assessing the overall significance of groups of SNPs, that is, whether SNPs exist in a set of genes that have an effect on the disease, while controlling for the family-wise error rate.
 Most works based on a GWAS consider mean-based tests.
 However, in this study, the mean of the GFR is less important clinically than the tail quantiles, because the mean values are usually driven by the majority of participants with normal kidney function, whereas the lower quantiles reflect the characteristics of participants with elevated risks of nephropathy.
-Furthermore, the GFR values are skewed to the left, even after a logarithm transformation (Figure 4.1).
+Furthermore, the GFR values are skewed to the left, even after a logarithm transformation (Figure 2).
 Thus, a quantile regression at several lower quantile levels could provide more clinically relevant information than that of the mean regression, and it enables us to work on the original scale, providing a better interpretation for clinicians and patients.
-For these reasons, we assess the significance of SNPs on lower quantiles of the GFR to identify SNPs and gene pathways associated with patients with a high risk of nephropathy; as such, we consider quantile levels $\tau=0.1,0.25$, and 0.5.
+For these reasons, we assess the significance of SNPs on lower quantiles of the GFR to identify SNPs and gene pathways associated with patients with a high risk of nephropathy; as such, we consider quantile levels $\tau = 0.05, 0.1, 0.25$ and 0.5.

-Figure 4.1: Log-transformed GFR% from the type 1 diabetes patients at the last visit in the DCCT study.
+Figure 2.
+Log-transformed GFR% from the type 1 diabetes patients at the last visit in the DCCT study.

-To apply the proposed method, we focus on a subset of SNPs that belong to genes related to nephropathy in the MSigDB Curated Gene Sets (http://software.broadinstitute.org/gsea/msigdb/), including 2908 SNPs after deleting those not satisfying the Hardy-Weinberg equilibrium (Crow, 1999).
-For further preprocessing, we (i) delete one female patient who has 98% of the

-SNPs missing, (ii) delete SNPs with any missing values, (iii) delete SNPs with a minor allele frequency of less than 5%, and (iv) prune highly correlated SNP pairs, defined as correlation coefficients larger than 0.99.
-Finally, we have 1303 patients, consisting of 695 males and 608 females, and 981 SNPs.
+To apply the proposed method, we focus on a subset of SNPs that belong to genes related to nephropathy in the MSigDB Curated Gene Sets (http: //software.broadinstitute.org/gsea/msigdb/), including 2,908 SNPs after deleting those not satisfying the Hardy-Weinberg equilibrium (Crow (1999)).
+For further preprocessing, we (i) delete one female patient who has 98% of the SNPs missing, (ii) delete SNPs with any missing values, (iii) delete SNPs with a minor allele frequency of less than 5%, and (iv) prune highly correlated SNP pairs, defined as correlation coefficients larger than 0.99.
+Finally, we have 1,303 patients, consisting of 695 males and 608 females, and 981 SNPs.
 The SNPs are coded as -1, 0, 1, that is, the number of minor alleles minus one.
-Previous works have suggested that the risk factor mechanisms of nephropathy may be different in males and females (Silbiger and Neugarten, 2003).
+Previous works have suggested that the risk factor mechanisms of nephropathy may be different in males and females (Silbiger and Neugarten (2003)).
 Therefore, we study male and female participants separately.
 The forward selection presented later shows that different sets of SNPs are identified for men and women, which further validates our stratified analysis by gender.

 We first apply all four variations of the proposed test as the overall significance test at different quantiles.
-Conditional on \mathbf{Z} , all variations of the proposed test conclude that there exist significant SNPs at $\tau=0.1,0.25,0.5$, with P-values smaller than 0.0001.
-We also apply the CAR of Tang et al. (2018) for the overall significance test on the conditional mean.
-We consider the test with tuning parameter $\lambda_n=\max\left[a(\log n)^{1/2},\Phi^{-1}\left\{1-\gamma/(2d_n)\right\}\right], a\in\{3,4,5,6,7\}.$ All λ_n lead to the same P-values, namely, 0.572 and 0.324 for the male and female groups, respectively, indicating that no SNP is significantly associated with the conditional mean of the GFR.
+Conditional on Z, all variations of the proposed test suggest that significant (at the level of 0.05) SNPs exist in the male group at $\tau = 0.05$, 0.1, but not for the female group or other quantiles.
+We also apply the CAR of Tang, Wang and Barut (2018) for the overall significance test on the conditional mean.
+We consider the test with tuning parameter $\lambda_n = \max \left[a(\log n)^{1/2}, \Phi^{-1} \{1 - \gamma/(2d_n)\} \right], a \in \{3, 4, 5, 6, 7\}$.
+All λ_n lead to the same P-values, namely, 0.572 and 0.324 for the male and female groups, respectively, indicating that no SNP is significantly associated with the conditional mean of the GFR.